cybertoothca/ember-cli-bootstrap3-tooltip/README.md

 ### Troubleshooting And Tips

-1. If you have a title that is dynamic, maybe it includes the current time, you will want to bind a function to the mixin's `defaultTitle` property and __NOT__ specify a `title` argument.
+1. If you have a title that is dynamic use the nested title component.
-1. Bootstrap3 CSS and the tooltip Javascript plugin must be installed.
+1. Make sure the Bootstrap3 CSS and the tooltip Javascript plugin is installed.

 ---